codersMom/angular100-labs-2020-06-22/Ch02-Creating-projects/3favicon/README.md

 1. Copy the favicon.ico file from this README's directory to your my-angular-albums project /src directory replacing what is there.

+1. We will need to restart our server for this change to take effect.
+Stop your server if it is running.
+Then run **npm start**

-2. You may need to to a hard refresh of the browser to see the icon change.
+1. You may need to do a hard refresh of the browser to see the icon change.
 In Chrome, do this by having the dev tools open and right-clicking the refresh icon of the browser.
 Choose hard refresh.